-- 27. A committee structure is used to provide more focus on key areas.
+- 26. A committee structure is used to provide more focus on key areas.
 Each Committee has written terms of reference which set out delegated powers from the Trustee Board.
 Actions and risks relevant to each Committee are standing items on the relevant agendas.
-Two Working Parties were introduced in 2022 to oversee certain projects which required oversight from more than one Committee. - 28.
-Four full Trustee Board meetings and six Board conference calls were held during 2022.
-The Finance and Operations, Funding and Risk and Compliance Committees each held four meetings, the Investment Committee held 12 meetings, the Legal Committee held three meetings, and the Human Resources Committee held two meetings during the year.
+Working Parties continued to oversee ongoing projects which require oversight from more than one Committee. - 27.
+Four full Trustee Board meetings and seven Board conference calls were held during 2023 together with at least month strategic planning meetings.
+The Finance and Operations, Risk and Compliance and Legal Committee each held four meetings, the Investment Committee held six meetings, the Funding Committee and the Human Resources Committee held two meetings during the year.